featherless/jeffverkoeyen.com/Sources/Site/Posts/2024/08/2024-08-16-SwiftUI-Menu-subtitle-shenanigans.md

 ## A quick detour into stacks

-SwiftUI has trained us that using VStacks is a common way to make subtitle views, so we might think this is a way to add subtitles to our `Menu` items, too.
+SwiftUI has trained us that using `VStack` is a common way to make subtitle views, so we might think this is a way to add subtitles to our `Menu` items, too.

 What happens if we put a `VStack` in a `Menu` then?